kyma-project/telemetry-manager/docs/contributor/arch/003-integrate-prometheus-with-telemetry-manager-using-alerting.md

 #### Rendering Alerting Rules
 Telemetry Manager dynamically generates alerting rules based on the deployed pipeline configuration.
-These alerting rules are then mounted into the Prometheus pod, which is also deployed by the Telemetry Manager.
+These alerting rules are then mounted into the Prometheus Pod, which is also deployed by the Telemetry Manager.

 #### Alert Retrieval in Reconciliation
 During each reconciliation iteration, the Telemetry Manager queries the [Prometheus Alerts API](https://prometheus.io/docs/prometheus/latest/querying/api/#alerts) using `github.com/prometheus/client_golang` to retrieve information about all fired alerts.